 Bohemian Rhapsody (2018)

 There were many good things about Bohemian Rhapsody.
-I’m not sure if I was more impressed with Malek as Mercury or the music.
+I’m unsure if I was more impressed with Malek as Mercury or the film’s music.
 I’ll start with Malek because the music, while fantastic, is complicated.
 Malek continues to nail every role he is in.
-He is definitely a method actor who studies every nuance of every character he portrays.
-Known mostly for his already iconic role as the anxiety-ridden talented computer programmer Elliot Anderson in USA’s Mr. Robot, Malek already has an Emmy win (2015’s Outstanding Lead Actor in a Drama Series).
+He is a method actor who studies every nuance of his character.
+Known chiefly for his iconic role as the anxiety-ridden talented computer programmer Elliot Anderson in USA’s Mr. Robot, Malek already has an Emmy win (2015’s Outstanding Lead Actor in a Drama Series).
 With television as good as it’s been in the last decade, winning this award has as much legitimacy as winning an Oscar.
 If you’ve seen the show, you know how good Malek is.
-If you’ve seen Papillon, Short Term 12, you have been equally impressed.
-But for many, this will be the first time they’ve seen Malek on film.
-And, if it is, boy are you in for a treat.
-In fact, you’ll probably be searching his filmography as soon as you get home.
+You would have been equally impressed if you had seen Papillon, Short Term 12.
+But for many, this will be the first time they’ve witnessed Malek on film.
+And, if it is, you are in for a treat.
+In fact, you’ll probably be searching for his filmography as soon as you get home.

-Malek nailed it as the awkward and aloof Mercury, all the way from his signature buck teeth to how he walked to how he interacted with the different people in his life.
+Malek nailed it as the awkward and aloof Mercury, from his signature buck teeth to how he walked and interacted with the different people in his life.
 He was a showman, first and foremost.
 With the cameras and lights on him, he shined.
 But as secure as he was in the public spotlight, he was even more secure outside of it.
-Physically, the feature that most predominantly stands out about Mercury is his teeth.
-Well-known was his self-consciousness about having four extra teeth at the back of his mouth that pushed his front teeth is an extremely noticeable overbite.
-However, Mercury refused to under surgery to fix the issue, mostly because he thought it would affect his singing voice.
-When he meets his future bandmates, lead guitarist Brian May (Gwilym Lee), drummer Roger Taylor (Ben Hardy – X-Men: Apocalypse, Only the Brave), for the first time, he begins singing just seconds after the two men said, “not with those teeth, mate” when Mercury asks them if he could be their new lead singer.
+Physically, the feature that predominantly stands out about Mercury is his teeth.
+Well-known was his self-consciousness about having four extra teeth at the back of his mouth that pushed his front teeth into an extremely noticeable overbite.
+However, Mercury refused surgery to fix the issue, mostly because he thought it would affect his singing voice.
+When he meets his future bandmates, lead guitarist Brian May (Gwilym Lee) and drummer Roger Taylor (Ben Hardy – X-Men: Apocalypse, Only the Brave), for the first time, he begins singing just seconds after the two men say, “not with those teeth, mate” when Mercury asks them if he could be their new lead singer.
 He wins them over after singing just a single verse of one of their songs.
-He tells them that the extra space in his mouth allows him to have more vocal range.
+He tells them the extra space in his mouth allows him more vocal range.
 He’s quickly hired.
-Mercury’s unique vision and creative song lyrics and beats quickly fuse with May and Taylor, who very much look and act like your traditional rock and roll stars of the mid-1970s.
+Mercury’s unique vision and creative song lyrics and beats quickly fuse with May and Taylor, who look and act like your traditional rock and roll stars of the mid-1970s.
 When bassist John Deacon (Joseph Mazzello – G.I.
 Joe: Retaliation, The Social Network), they have a, as close as brothers, foursome.

-The main problem with the movie was clearly its elements of fiction.
-It’s frustrating why Hollywood just can’t tell the story as it happened.
+The main problem with the movie was its elements of fiction.
+It’s frustrating why Hollywood can’t tell the story as it happened.
 It’s still a good enough story.
 It’s not like you are telling the story of an accounting auditor or a dentist.
 This is Queen!
-The two directors clearly did not help.
+The two directors did not help.
 Bohemian Rhapsody clocked in at 2 hours and 15 minutes.
 I have no problem with that.
 I do have a problem with how slow it was at times.
 Again, this is Queen!
-How can a movie about such a unique rock band drag during huge chunks of time?
-It really is unacceptable to me.
-Fewer moments of nothing happening and more music.
+How can a movie about such a unique rock band drag during vast chunks of time?
+It felt unacceptable.
+There are fewer moments of nothing happening and more music.
 We get it.
 Freddie was gay and was insecure off the stage.
-He loved Mary Austin and wish he could have had the life with her that would have been accepted in those times.
+He loved Mary Austin and wished he could have had the life with her that would have received acceptance during those times.
 This could have been done in fewer minutes.
 There was no strife with the band, nor was there a breakup of it.
 What is the purpose of the 8-10 minutes throughout the course of the film about these issues that did not occur?
 It’s so very frustrating.

 Plot 8/10